 Since your hip is one of the major weight-bearing joints, its muscles, ligaments, and tendons are susceptible to strains and tears.

 A hip strain occurs when a muscle is stretched, partially torn, or completely torn.
 Hip strains often affect tendons that attach muscles to your hip bone.
 While any daily activity can cause hip strains, they are often sports-related.

 Hip labral tear

 The labrum is a rim of cartilage that surrounds the hip socket, improving stability and protecting the joint’s surface.
 You may develop a labral tear from an athletic injury, repetitive movement, or a structural problem that causes abnormal contact between bones in the hip joint.

 Hip pain often stems from inflammation due to muscle and labral tears, bursitis, tendonitis, arthritis, and synovitis.
 Two conditions commonly treated by the doctors at Barrington Orthopedic Specialists are:

 Bursae are tiny fluid-filled sacs that reduce friction between bones and soft tissues.
 When the bursae become inflamed, you have bursitis.
 Trochanteric bursitis develops in the bursa that protects your hip from a bony protrusion on the leg bone.
 Injury, overuse, or rheumatoid arthritis can cause it.

 The iliotibial band consists of flexible tissue that runs from your hip, past your knee, then attaches to your tibia, the larger of your two lower leg bones.
 Iliotibial band tendonitis is an overuse injury that occurs from repetitive friction of the band against bones.

 When you have ongoing hip pain and restricted movement, your doctor may recommend hip replacement surgery, such as:

-Please don’t hesitate to call or book an appointment online to have your hip pain evaluated and treated by the doctors at Barrington Orthopedic Associates.
+Please don’t hesitate to call and have your hip pain evaluated and treated by the doctors at Barrington Orthopedic Associates.